-The Computational Physiology Laboratory (CPL) at the University of Houston will be conducting a study about deadline stress in academic environments.
-Specifically, CPL aims to investigate how traits interact with tactics, behaviors, and stress levels in the days leading up to a proposal or paper deadline, as well as how these complex factor dynamics affect performance.
+The Computational Physiology Laboratory (CPL) at the University of Houston conducts a study about deadline stress in academic environments.
+Specifically, CPL aims to investigate how traits interact with tactics, behaviors, and stress levels in the days leading up to a proposal or paper deadline, as well as how this complex factor dynamics affect performance.
 For this study, CPL looks to recruit volunteer participants among the faculty population of the University of Houston – Main Campus.

-Potential participants should be tenure-track Assistant, Associate, or Full Professors who plan to work on a major proposal or paper deadline sometime this academic year (2018-2019).
+Potential participants should be tenure-track Assistant, Associate, or Full Professors and plan to work on a major proposal or paper deadline sometime this academic year (2019-2020).
 Enrolled participants will be monitored at the office for four days: a) the last two days leading up to the deadline; and, b) two regular working days after the deadline.
-Monitoring during these four days will be completely unobtrusive and will not interfere with the participant’s working schedule and activities.
+Monitoring during these four days will be totally unobtrusive and will not interfere with the participant’s working schedule and activities.
 It will include:

 - Miniature thermal and visual camera that will image the participant’s face as s/he works on her/his laptop towards the deadline or other academic business.